Sleeepy2/deq/README.md

 ## Scripts

-Run shell scripts directly from the dashboard.
+Run shell scripts directly from the web interface.
 Place executable scripts in `/opt/deq/scripts/` and they appear in the Scripts section.

 ```bash
 # Example: Create a simple script